Library

 Golden Sower Book Club meets once a month to discuss books nominated for the Golden Sower Award, Nebraska's Children's Choice Book Award.
 The library provides the books so there is no cost to participate.
 This book club makes meaningful connections with literature and learning through fun discussion and book-related activities.
 For ages 8-12.
 Contact if you are interested in learning more or signing up your child.

-Lego Club meets once a month during the school year.
+Lego Time meets once a month during the school year.
 Kids engage in creative free play as well as build problem-solving and STEM skills.
 This program for students in Kindergarten through 6th Grade is free and no registration is needed.

 Summer Learning programs are offered in June and July each year.
 A variety of literacy, arts, and science-based programs take place for all ages.
 Details vary each year.
 Pick up a Summer Reading Program booklet (available mid-May to July) for details.

 The library supports the local Dolly Parton Imagination Library, which delivers free books to children's homes from birth to age 5.
 Any child in that age range who lives in Norfolk is eligible.
 There is no cost to participate.
 Sign up online or pick up a registration form in the library.
-The Imagination Library is sponsored by Read Aloud Norfolk.
+The Imagination Library is sponsored by Read Aloud Norfolk

 Teen Programs